 Penalty Imposable by – The Joint Commissioner.

-With effect from 1st April 2018, sub-section 3 of Section 40A provides that where the payments or aggregate of payments in a day to a person otherwise than by an account payee cheque or bank draft or through electronic mode, exceeds Rs.
+With effect from 1st April 2018, sub-section 3 of Section 40A provides that where the payments or aggregate of payments in a day to a person otherwise than by an account payee cheque or bank draft or use of electronic clearing system through a bank account or through such other electronic mode as may be prescribed, exceeds Rs.
 10,000 in a day, no deduction shall be allowed and such payment shall be treated as deemed profits and gains of business or profession of the assessee.

-Rule 6DD, reads as applicable to a payment made for the assessment year 2009-10 onwards, no dis allowance shall be made and no payment shall be treated as profits & gains of business or profession, where a payment or aggregate of payments made to a person in a day, otherwise than account payee cheque draft, exceeds Rs.
-20,000 in following cases –
+Rule 6DD, no dis allowance shall be made and no payment shall be treated as profits & gains of business or profession, where a payment or aggregate of payments made to a person in a day, otherwise than account payee cheque draft, exceeds Rs.
+10,000 in following cases –

 1. Where the payment is made to –